IrgendNJulian/community-starter-kit/README.md

-# welcome bot: A Probot App
+# Welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER
+This bot does something.

 ## What it does

-FEATURES PLACEHOLDER
+Something.
+I don't know.

 ## Getting started